 2) Trading double bottoms with engulfing and hanging man patterns

-The next chart shows a common double top pattern, followed by a pullback signalled by a hanging man pattern.
+The next chart shows a common double top pattern, followed by a pullback signaled by a hanging man pattern.
 Once the pullback is completed, a bullish engulfing pattern confirms the opening of a trade in the direction of the breakout.
 Bear in mind that these are only two examples of how to use candlestick patterns.
 You can combine them with all types of chart patterns and trading strategies.

 Candlestick patterns are a great tool for trade confirmations.
 They represent the psychology of the market and the psychology of buyers and sellers who fight to move the price up and down.
 As such, candlestick patterns shouldn’t be used to trade on their own, but only to confirm existing trade setups.